Ralph Rodighiero

 Ralph Rodighiero (born May 26, 1963) is an American politician who served in the West Virginia House of Delegates from the 24th district from 2014 until 2020.
 He also previously served in the West Virginia House of Delegates from the 19th district from 2006 to 2012.

 Rodighiero was the 2020 Democratic nominee for the West Virginia State Senate 7th District which comprises Logan, Boone, Lincoln, Wayne (part), and Mingo (part) counties.
 He lost against former fellow Democratic turned Republican Delegate Rupie Phillips.

 Elections

 Personal

-Rodighiero is member of the NRA and the WVCDL.
+Rodighiero is member of the National Rifle Association of America and the West Virginia Citizens Defence League (WVCDL).
+The WVCDL graded Rodighiero an "A" in 2020.